christopherkobayashi/MagicDesk-Cartridge-Generator/README.md

 ## Description ##

 This program can be used to generate Commodore 64 cartridges in Magic Desk format, with programs that can be selected from menu:

 ![Generated cartridge](./md3.png)

 All programs must be in PRG format (first 2 bytes are the load address).

-Cartridge can be configured with CFG file (more advanced option), or just by placing prg files in prg directory (name of the file will be used as menu name; you can make arbitrary order of files by placing N_ prefix, where N is a 1-3 digit number (prefix won't be a part of the menu name).
+Cartridge can be configured with CFG file (more advanced option), or just by placing prg files in prg directory.

+If second approach is used, name of the file will be used as menu name.
+You can make arbitrary order of files by placing N_ prefix, where N is a 1-3 digit number (prefix won't be a part of the menu name).

 Programs in prg directory can also have suffix _N or _0xH where N is decimal, and H is hex number, and if present, that number will be used as run address (suffix won't be a part of the menu name).

 This archive contains: